About CMD+RVL

 - indicators that could be reconstructed later

-Those early outcomes came from structured finance, where fragmented filings became authoritative state tracked continuously—trusted by hedge funds, analysts, and risk teams because they held up under review.
+Those early outcomes came from structured finance, where fragmented filings became maintained state tracked continuously—trusted by hedge funds, analysts, and risk teams because they held up under review.

 The approach worked not because the data was special, but because the responsibility was explicit.